Azure-Samples/media-services-v3-dotnet/HighAvailabilityEncodingStreaming/README.md

 ### Job scheduling module

 The job scheduling module submits new jobs to the Media Services cluster.
-It tracks the health status of each Media Services instance and submits a new job to the next the healthy instance.
+It tracks the health status of each Media Services instance and submits a new job to the next healthy instance.

 ### Job status module